 Breaking the dry ice

 Sometimes, dry ice comes in larger chunks.
 The easiest way to break it up is to drop the bag on the ground a few times.
-Make sure to wear safety goggles/glasses and maybe gloves to prevent burns!
+You can also place a towel over the bag and use a hammer to break it up.

 Two witches brew cocktails on a grey table next to black candles, pomegranate arils, vintage keys, and cards.